Curculigo orchioides

-Curculigo orchioides (commonly called golden eye-grass, xian mao, weevil-wort, कालो मुस्ली (in Nepal) black musli, Kali musli, or Kali Musali) is an endangered flowering plant species in the genus Curculigo.
+Curculigo orchioides (commonly called golden eye-grass, xian mao, weevil-wort, कालो मुस्ली (in Nepal) black musli, Kali musli, or Kali Musali) is a flowering plant species in the genus Curculigo.
 It is native to Nepal, China, Japan, the Indian subcontinent, Papuasia, and Micronesia.
+The species has been reported also from islands such as Guam and New Caledonia.